venkat8887/osp_validate/README.md

 One can use this terraform code to validate the working of existing OpenStack environment.
 The state of the OpenStack environment will be validated by creating following OpenStack resources:

-  - Glance image
   - Neutron network
   - Neutron subnet
   - Neutron router
+  - Keypair
+  - Security group
+  - Floating IP
   - Cinder volume
   - Nova instance
-  - Keypair
-  - Security group
 ---

 ## Usage: